Vermont’s Universal Recycling Law

 “An act relating to establishing the universal recycling of solid waste.”

-In 2012, the Vermont Legislature unanimously passed the Universal Recycling Law (Act 148), which effectively bans disposal of three major types of waste materials commonly found in Vermonters’ trash bins.
+In 2012, the Vermont Legislature passed the Universal Recycling Law (Act 148), which effectively bans disposal of three major types of waste materials commonly found in Vermonters’ trash bins.
 The three major types of waste are:

 - “Blue bin” recyclables

 - Leaves, yard debris & clean wood

 - Food scraps

 - Paper, newspaper, mail, greeting cards, magazines, phone books

 - Aluminum cans, tin foil

 All of the items listed above must be rinsed and free of food waste.
 Once cleaned, they can be placed in your recycling bin.